Monotonicity of the period and positive periodic solutions of a quasilinear equation: Introduction

 with $w=u$ and $w'=\phi_{p'}(v)$.
-Although this Hamiltonian structure may superficially look similar to those of~\cite[Theorem~1]{Schaaf}, we have a definitely different set of assumptions.
+Although this Hamiltonian structure may look similar to those of~\cite[Theorem~1]{Schaaf}, we have a definitely different set of assumptions.
 In~\cite{Rothe_1993}, a very large set of Hamiltonian systems is considered but again our assumptions differ, for instance for the simple reason that the function $\phi_{p'}$ is not of class~$C^2$.
 Further references on the period function can be found in~\cite{Yagasaki-2013}.
-There are various other extensions of Chicone's result~\cite{CH}, see for instance~\cite{MR2143515}, but they do not cover our assumptions.
-Also notice that there is a computation in~\cite[Section~4]{MR2143515} which turns out to be equivalent to an argument used in the proof of our Theorem~\ref{Tchow} (see below in Section~\ref{section2}), although it is stated neither in that form nor as in~Theorem~\ref{Thm:Main1}.
+There are various other extensions of Chicone's result~\cite{CH}, see for instance~\cite{MR2143515}, but they do not cover the case of Theorem~\ref{Thm:Main3}.
+Notice that there is a computation in~\cite[Section~4]{MR2143515} which turns out to be equivalent to an argument used in the proof of our Theorem~\ref{Tchow} (see below in Section~\ref{section2}), although it is stated neither in that form nor as in~Theorem~\ref{Thm:Main1}.

 The monotonicity of the minimal period as a function of the energy level is a question of interest by itself and particularly in the model case of the potential $\Pot$ given by~\eqref{initpot}, even in the case $p=2$.
 For this last case we quote from~\cite{BDL} that: ``It is somewhat surprising that, despite its ubiquity, the monotonicity of the period function for [this problem] in full generality was only established recently.''
-In~\cite{Miyamoto_2013}, Miyamoto and Yagasaki proved the monotonicity of the period function for $p=2$ and for $q$ an integer.
+In~\cite{Miyamoto_2013}, Miyamoto and Yagasaki indeed proved the monotonicity of the period function only for $p=2$ and for $q$ an integer.
 In~\cite{Yagasaki-2013}, Yagasaki generalized the result to all values of $q>2$.
 Both papers,~\cite{Miyamoto_2013,Yagasaki-2013}, rely on Chicone's criterion which is difficult to apply to non-integer values of $q$.
-Benguria, Depassier and Loss in~\cite{BDL} consider the positive periodic solutions of $w''+w^{q-1}-w=0$ (\emph{i.e.}, the case $p=2$ in our notation) and give a simplified proof of the monotonicity of the period established in~\cite{Miyamoto_2013}.
-Our approach provides yet another proof.
+Benguria, Depassier and Loss in~\cite{BDL} considered the positive periodic solutions of $w''+w^{q-1}-w=0$ (\emph{i.e.}, the case $p=2$ in our notation) and gave a simplified proof of the monotonicity of the period established in~\cite{Miyamoto_2013} using new changes of variables.
+Our contribution, in the case $p>2$, is a non-trivial extension of the $p=2$ case, it also relies on some of Chicone's ideas, but requires new techniques, especially in the case of Theorem~\ref{Thm:Main3}.